ferreira-santos/LabNPF_workstation/README.md

 - cheatsheets/reference documents (e.g., conversion between EGI and 10-20 electrode positions)
 - add subfolder "r_scripts" for installing important R packages automatically when R is updated?

-Lab members are welcome to suggest improvements to the folder.
+Lab members are welcome to report bugs or suggest improvements to the folder.
 Please use the "issues" tool in GitHub (https://github.com/ferreira-santos/LabNPF_workstation/issues).